briankiragu/projectr/README.md

 ## Features:

 - Separate projection screen from control dashboard.
-- Fuzzy search for lyrics by title, lyrics or author _(coming soon)_.
+- Fuzzy search for lyrics by title, lyrics or author.
 - Offline caching of search results.
 - _(Coming soon)_ Support for wireless casting.